 The rule of avoiding Rahu Kaal applies to new ventures only.
 However, the routine tasks can always be continued the same way.
 Any journey that starts before the Rahu Kaal can be extended through the Rahu Kaal and can be continued even after it ends.
 There is no apprehension to it.
 It is just that no new work or auspicious thing can be commenced during this time.

 How to Calculate Rahu Kaal?

 There is a predefined manner to count or calculate Rahu Kaal.
-Timings are set for different days if the week.
+Timings are set for different days of the week.
 The timings depend on the time of sunrise.
-To calculate the timings of Rahu Kaal for a given day you need to take account of the schedules of the sunrise of that particular zone.
+To calculate the timings of Rahu Kaal for a given day you need to take into account the schedules of the sunrise of that particular zone.
 You can use this formula to calculate the same.

 The resulting parts will be 6:00- 7:30 am (first part), 7:30- 9:00 am (second part), 9:00 am- 10:30 am (third part), 10:30- 12:00 pm (fourth part), 12:00- 1:30 pm (fifth part), 1:30- 3:00 pm (sixth part), 3:00- 4:30 pm (seventh part) and 4:30- 6:00 pm (eighth part).

 Since Rahu Kaal never comes in the first occurs in the first segment of the day, leave out the first part (6:00 – 7:30 am – the first part of the day).

 You can arrange the rest seven days according to this pattern of days of the month: Monday, Saturday, Friday, Wednesday, Thursday, Tuesday, and Sunday.
 You should start the second part of the day.
 This will enable you to calculate the time of Rahu Kaal for each day easily.